List of Select Chemicals in the Food Supply Under FDA Review

 Information about the Food Ingredients and Food Contact Substances Listed in the Table

-The FDA has previously reviewed the food ingredients or food contact substances listed in the table.
+Many of the food ingredients or food contact substances listed in the table were previously reviewed by FDA.
 Our reassessments will help fill data gaps and follow up on information reported in the literature and other available information, focusing on food ingredients and food contact substances that may present the most significant public health concerns.
 Our reassessments are also in response to petitions, which is a way for stakeholders to ask the FDA to establish or change a regulation or to take other administrative action.
 If new information becomes available from our reassessments indicating that the intended use in food of a chemical is unsafe, the FDA would take further action as warranted.
 Depending on the results of our reassessments, some of these actions may include revoking authorizations or approvals for certain uses, working with industry on voluntary market phase-out agreements and recalls, and issuing alerts and informing consumers.

 Information about the Contaminants Listed in the Table